GonzaloVolonterio/react-coingecko-api/README.md

 # CryptoMarket App

-## A React Native app that uses CoinGecko API when you can check the price if crypto money.
+## A React Native app that uses CoinGecko API when you can check the price of crypto money.

 ## Built With
  ```